Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Why it matters: The Ask-Bid Gap measures the distance between seller expectations and buyer reality in the current market.
 A narrow gap means listings are entering the market close to where transactions are landing.
 A wide gap means sellers are asking significantly more than buyers have been willing to pay, and one of those positions will have to move before a sale occurs.

 Across Southwest Florida’s major markets, Ask-Bid Gaps tend to be narrowest in smaller, more efficient communities where listing prices align closely with recent sales, and widest in higher-price-tier markets where seller expectations adjust more slowly.
 Gaps in the low single digits suggest strong pricing alignment.
-Gaps exceeding 10% to 15% signal that sellers and buyers are operating from significantly different assumptions, and that one side will need to move before transactions can clear.
+In Worthington’s observation across Southwest Florida markets, gaps exceeding 10% to 15% have signaled that sellers and buyers are operating from significantly different assumptions.
+Those thresholds vary by price tier and cycle and should be read as directional guides rather than fixed rules.

 The Ask-Bid Gap is a forward-looking signal.
 In a buyer-leaning market, prices adjust to close it.
 How long that takes depends on how motivated sellers are and how much of the gap sits in stale inventory that has already lost most of its negotiating leverage.